If you haven't realized it yet, all organizations are living organisms with one big heart. The internal communications specialist or manager.

 You could further highlight your soft skills within other resume sections like…

-internal communications strengths/ achievements for the win
+Internal communications strengths/ achievements for the win

 These two resume sections provide you with the extra space on your resume to further go into detail about your soft skills using achieved results.